precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 - $\nu = 1.5 \cdot 10^{-5}\ \mathrm{m^2/s}$
 - $Re = \frac{U_{\infty} c}{\nu} = 5 \cdot 10^4$

-You have to:
+For this:

-- use `clean_case.sh` in the root folder.
+- Use `clean_case.sh` in the root folder.
 It removes the following:
   - `0` folder
   - `processor*` folder
   - `postProcessing` folder
-- remove the `250` directory
+- Remove the `250` directory
-- update the simulation values (follow the previous steps and update the files as needed)
+- Update the simulation values
-- rerun the simulation with the updated values
+- Rerun the simulation
-- move the files in the `250` directory in the `results/air/250` folder
+- Reconstruct the case and move the `250` directory in the `results/air/250` folder